Make a Difference Week with Sopra Steria

 During Sopra Steria’s Make a Difference Week, we’re celebrating the impact of this collaboration for our Future Leaders.

-In the last academic year 120 young people got the chance to step out of their comfort zone and into Sopra Steria’s offices in London and Edinburgh.
-For many students, it’s the first time stepping into a professional workplace, so having the chance to connect with Sopra Steria colleagues is an invaluable opportunity.
+In the last academic year 120 young people got the chance to step out of their comfort zone and into employability and skills sessions led by Sopra Steria at the University of Bath residential and their offices in London and Edinburgh.
+These create opportunities to connect with Sopra Steria colleagues, step into a professional workplace and develop key employability skills for the future.

 “I didn’t know things like this existed.
 It’s made me consider working for a place like this even though I’m not a business person at all. [...]
 This is like a hidden gem.” – Future Leader, after attending an Insight Day